Tabubil: Mining town

 Tabubil, originally a small camp surrounding an airstrip, was set up as a base of operations for drilling sites by the Kennecott Copper Corporation.
 In 1976, Australian mining company BHP entered into negotiations with the Papua New Guinea government in an attempt to gain control of the camp and establish it as a gold mining town.
 BHP was successful in 1980, and in 1981, Ok Tedi Mining was established to take control of operations, with a major BHP shareholding.

 Today, the old Kennecott camp is still standing.
 Known locally as the "A" houses, they are ATCO shipping crate styled houses.
 Later, the “B” and “C” houses were built by BHP for their workers.
-BHP has built the majority of the town, with structures placed by other companies and the national government making up only a small percentage of the total buildings.
+BHP has built the majority of the town, with structures placed by other companies and the national government making up a small percentage of the total buildings.

 Culture

 Tabubil is host to a diverse range of cultures, due to its workforce historically being sourced from many parts of PNG, Australia, Asia, Europe and the Americas.
 Most expatriates are Australian, but there are also many Filipinos.
 A Canadian mining company, Inmet Mining owns an 18% stake in the mine, and of Tabubil.
 A number of Canadians, particularly those from Port Hardy on Vancouver Island, have also resided in Tabubil.
 During recent years, however, Ok Tedi Mining Limited has looked closer to home for human resources, with its long existent, but recently enforced preferred area human resourcing plan.